A new dinosaur species was discovered decades after its bones were excavated

 (CNN)A species of dinosaur has been discovered decades after its bones were unearthed, according to a new study.

 Scientists have named the ancient reptile Brighstoneus simmondsi, believed to be from the Lower Cretaceous period, about 125 million years ago.
-The genus Brightstoneous was named after Brightstone, an English town close to the excavation site.
+The genus Brighstoneous was named after Brighstone, an English town close to the excavation site.
 Simmondsi is a nod to amateur collector Keith Simmonds, who found the specimens.

 Simmonds originally found the bones in 1978 on the Isle of Wight, an island off the south coast of England.
 The specimens were stored in the Dinosaur Isle Museum in Sandown on the Isle of Wight until they were examined over 40 years later for a different study.